How to reset air conditioning error codes

 Be mindful that if you try to turn your system back on at the hottest time of the day in 30 degree heat, it won’t cool as fast as it would if you turn it back on in the morning at lower weather temperatures.
 For more information on the best time of day to start your air conditioning click here.

-At the time of your aircon installation, we provide you with an instruction/user manual.
+At the time of your air con installation, we provide you with an instruction/user manual.
 Different brands have different tips to fix unwanted error codes, which you should be able to locate in your manual.
 It’s a good idea to have this handy if you need to call us.
 Sometimes these product manuals are also available online to download.
-Please be aware there are multiple product manuals so download the one specific to your model of system.
+Please be aware there are multiple product manuals so download the one specific to the model of your system.

-If the error code continues to show, call us on 07 3395 7633 and we will arrange for a qualified technician to inspect the system.
+If the error code continues to show, call us and we will arrange for a qualified technician to inspect the system.